rruprai/sfdc-microsoft-azure-service-bus/README.md

 ## [AzureGenerateToken](https://github.com/rajruprai/sfdc-microsoft-azure-service-bus/blob/master/classes/AzureGenerateToken.cls)

 This is the most important class since it is the one that generates the SAS Token that is needed for establishing a connection whether or not you are sending or receiving.
-The [AzureReceiver](https://github.com/rajruprai/sfdc-microsoft-azure-service-bus/blob/master/classes/AzureReceiver.cls) class is just a sample of how you can implement the receive (peekQueue) and the "recieve and delete" operations.
+The [AzureReceiver](https://github.com/rajruprai/sfdc-microsoft-azure-service-bus/blob/master/classes/AzureReceiver.cls) class is just a sample of how you can implement the receive (peekQueue) and the "receive and delete" operations.

 ## Getting Started